 Editor’s note: This article has been written by a group of McGill students involved in health care in Quebec.
-An accompanying open letter to politicians and petition can be found here.
+An accompanying open letter to politicians and petition can be found and signed here.

-Links to download translations of the petition can be found at the end of the article.
+Links to download translations of this op-ed can be found at the end of the article.

 As a group of multilingual Quebec residents and first-, second- and third-generation immigrants passionately studying and/or actively involved in the health-care field, we are concerned by the potential impacts of Bill 96, An act respecting French, the official and common language of Québec, on health-care delivery to all Quebecers and, in particular, vulnerable immigrant and indigenous populations.

 The COVID-19 pandemic has exposed systemic flaws in our health-care system that require fundamental changes.
 Bill 96 will further stress and complicate health-care delivery by introducing language barriers.

 Bill 96 was adopted in May to halt the steady decline of French.
 However, according to political journalist Michel C. Auger’s book, Debunking 25 Political Myths in Quebec, this fear is based on the relative decline of French as a maternal language from 79.7 per cent (2011) to 79.1 per cent (2016), though the absolute number during this time grew.
 However, a record 94.5 per cent (2016) of Quebecers were able to speak/sustain a conversation in French and the rate of using French at home is increasing.
 Auger attributes these changes to immigration, which decreases the maternal French rate since most immigrants’ first language is not French, but increases the overall percentage of individuals who speak French due to obligations from Bill 101/Charter of the French Language.